 Step 2: Cut the corn off the cob in a shallow flat pan.

-Step 3: Place the corn into a large pot.
+Step 3: Place the cut corn into a large pot.

-Step 4: You add the following: salt and sugar to taste.
+Step 4: You then add salt and sugar to taste, in the large pot of corn.
 (Some people like sugar in their corn, my family does not, thus, adjust to taste).
 Add about 1/4 cup of water per every two dozen ears.
 Stir.
 Please note, the corn will appear to be dry, but that will soon change.